hamedsey/hamedsey.github.io/_pages/research.md

 RDMA has gained traction as the low-latency transport in datacenters.
 In RDMA RC, the application typically interacts with each connection through its completion queue (CQ).
 Locating work in RDMA queues poses a problem at the scale of hundreds of connections.
 Idle polling on empty queues is prohibitive in handling μs-scale services.

 One approach to solve this problem is by using sharedCQs, where multiple connections share one endpoint within the application (cores may share these CQs).
-However,s datacenter traffic is non-uniform and unpredictable, this will leave cores idle, limiting the system’s throughput.
+However, as datacenter traffic is non-uniform and unpredictable, this will leave cores idle, limiting the system’s throughput.
 Moreover, sharing CQs across threads introduces inter-core synchronization overhead which is, again, prohibitive in handling μs-scale services.

 In this work, I design and implement a smartNIC-based host notification protocol, a mechanism to notify cores of active RDMA connections, and balance active connections across CPU cores to boost throughput and improve tail latency of the service.